 In recognition of the dependence of some Arctic communities on HFO for household use, the Clean Arctic Alliance is not currently focused on the carriage of HFO as cargo.
 However, in order to address the risk of an HFO spill in Arctic waters, the carriage of HFO as cargo must be considered at a future time.

-Phasing out the use and carriage of HFO for marine fuel is the most effective mitigation strategy and is a priority at this time.
-Accordingly, the International Maritime Organization, which is the appropriate international body to regulate the use and carriage of HFO, should adopt a legally binding instrument to phase out the use of HFO as marine fuel in Arctic waters by 2020.
+Banning the use and carriage of HFO for marine fuel is the most effective mitigation strategy and is a priority at this time.
+Accordingly, the International Maritime Organization, which is the appropriate international body to regulate the use and carriage of HFO, must adopt a legally binding instrument to ban the use of HFO as marine fuel in Arctic waters by 2020.